ENERZAi/OptimaV2-Docs/docs/kernel/Tutorial/Chapter5.md

 ```
 As we see, runtime expression is embedded in compile time expression as a value.
 Moreover, we can nest compile time expression and runtime expression for generating runtime expression (runtime code in otherwords).
 This concept is a key to understanding how Opto works.

-In runtime, everything is similar to compile time, except the following
+In runtime, everything is similar to compile time, except the following:

 1. It does not have closure or recursion
       *  We use for loops instead!